B&F: 1795

 this reference to literature can sometimes resolve the matter, particularly

 having regard to habitat and flight time.
-My own field records for
+Field records for

 this species covering the past two decades show that the average date

-that I first saw the moth was 8 October, and the earliest 24 September.
+that the moth was first seen is around 8 October, and the earliest 24 September.

 In general the species seems to be less strongly marked than its